-I run my entire business on Dynamics 365 in the cloud: CRM for sales activities, Marketing for email and social media automation, Customer Service for client support cases, Project Service Automation for the most complex projects, and Business Central for accounting.
+I run my entire business on Dynamics 365 in the cloud: CRM for sales activities, marketing for email and social media automation, customer service for client support cases, project service automation for the most complex projects, and business central for accounting.

 Recently, I had an unexplained charge flow through my business bank account.
 In the typical abundance of caution, my business debit card was cancelled and in 7 days or less I would receive a new one in the mail.
 I am sure you have been through this situation yourself.
 The biggest pain is the need to update all of your online services with a new card.

-As these things tend to happen, my Dynamics invoice was due the day after my card was cancelled.
+As these things tend to happen, my Microsoft Dynamics 365 invoice was due the day after my card was cancelled.
 I received the dreaded notice that my credit card “could not be charged” and I needed to update it immediately to avoid “interruption”.
 This is not my Netflix being turned off.
 This is an interruption in my ability to operate my business and service my clients.

 Well of course, I just plugged in another card and everything was fine (and Microsoft wouldn’t just turn off a customer without many warnings).
-But this “turn off” scenario related to cloud services does cross my mind from time to time.
+But this “turn off” scenario related to cloud software services does cross my mind from time to time.
 More importantly, I have clients who avoid cloud services because they are not comfortable for various reasons.

 - Where is my data and do I have control of it?